CocoaBob/Pebcode/README.md

 ![](Images/20.png)

-I :heart: Pebble’s SDK developers for making sure the headers are really well documented.
+I :heart: Pebble’s SDK developers for making sure the headers are so well documented.

 ### Syntax Checking